-Sacajawea, an American Indian woman, is chosen as the model for the portrait on the one dollar coin.
+A Native American woman, Sacajawea, was chosen as the model for the portrait on the $1 coin.

 This undeveloped hot spring is attributed to her honorable name.

 On Idaho State Route 21, approximately halfway between Lohman and Stanley, turn onto the Grandjean Road.